Since this game came out a few years ago already, I guess all of you know about it and most of you have played it at least once.

 They use to say that “sky is the limit”, but inside Minecraft, neither the sky nor the ground is a limit in itself.
 You can build up or mine down, building castles or mining your own dungeons and, eventually, craft the necessary resources to enter a different dimension where new enemies and new challenges await you.

 The possibilities are just endless, and the peculiar nature of the game is such that you can pause for a period and start again when you want.
 There’s no plot to unveil or storyline to follow, just that “alien” world and your own, endless, imagination.

 I started this game with a little of frustration at first but now I understand why it is such a good game.

-After careful thinking I decided to give this game a 8/10, since I believe some of its mechanics suffer a little bit from the PC imprinting.
+After careful thinking, I decided to give this game an 8/10, since I believe some of its mechanics suffer a little bit from the PC imprinting.
 I got the feeling, though, that the more I play it, the higher that rank could get, and should really set closer to 9/10.

 NOTE: A story mode for Minecraft was announced a few weeks ago.
 I personally don’t think it was really necessary, but I might be wrong.Follow Us...
 Inspire Us To Get Better...
 Keep The Flame Alive